Riders are often held up in corners by drivers, yet on a racetrack a car can corner at a much higher speed than a race bike.

 For example, Jorge Lorenzo scored pole with his Yamaha at Phillip Island in 2013 with a lap time of 1:27.899 yet the outright Island lap record belongs to Simon Wills in a Reynard 94D at a massive 3.7 seconds faster.

-Again we contacted Jeromy Moore — former Craig Lowndes race engineer and now with the Porsche world endurance champions — for a scientific explanation.
+Again we contacted Jeromy Moore — a former Craig Lowndes race engineer, Porsche world endurance champion engineer and now chief engineer at Triple Eight Race Engineering — for a scientific explanation.

 “A car should have more lateral acceleration potential due to more rubber,” he says.

 “This is a big generalisation of course and you can find exceptions where, for example, a superbike can corner better than a family wagon.

 “Also on tight roads, a bike is a smaller percentage of the road so it can manoeuvre through the same sequence of bends faster as the bike doesn’t need to do as tight a corner radius so the difference is reduced.”

 It will also depend on the skill and commitment of a rider versus a driver.

 While we hate to generalise and pigeonhole, we believe the following observations to be largely true.